-After weeks — maybe months — in development, your new website is finally live.
+After weeks — maybe months — in development, your new website is finally done.

-The job is over.
+The website creation job is over.
 You can sit back, relax, and watch your website work for you while you rest on the sidelines.

 Well, not exactly.